DeMarcus Cousins Gives Golden State Warriors Most Lethal Death Lineup Yet

 Lineup staggering will be key for Kerr.
 At all times, one or more of Curry, Durant or Cousins should occupy the court.
 Having an elite shot creator on the floor will prevent offensive stagnation.
 Curry and Thompson can be added to any combination of players because of their shooting prowess

 Cousins' box-score numbers may decrease in volume, but he'll more than make up for it in efficiency.
 He'll likely have his easiest path as a scorer as well.
 He may not have Anthony Davis to toss lobs to, but finding an open Curry or Thompson for three is just as good.
-Defenses won't be able to home in on Cousins for fear of a worse fate.
+Defenses won't be able to hone in on Cousins for fear of a worse fate.

 When it comes to integrating talent, Kerr has set the bar high.
 The balancing act of keeping so many star players happy can be tough, but there couldn't be a better situation than Golden State.
 Curry is back to his unanimous-MVP ways.
 Durant is quietly putting together one of his best seasons.
 Thompson has been streaky but can catch fire at a moment's notice.
 Green will make sure everyone is involved.